Skip to main content

 What the clinical trial and research study showed

-The research study, meanwhile, documented how Immune Revival works on the cellular level.
+The research study, meanwhile, documented how Health Revival works on the cellular level.
 The researchers found that immune cells pretreated with ARMRA had a stronger defensive response to a bacterial trigger compared not only to baseline but also to cells treated with another colostrum supplement.
 The stronger defensive response "translates into elevated immune defense activity," or a greater potential for protection against pathogens.

 In fairness to competitors, funding for the research came from ARMRA itself, so there's a risk of bias that can't be ignored.
 The trial, in particular, leaves us wanting since it doesn’t appear to have been double-blind and placebo-controlled — the gold standard for clinical research.
 Still, studies of ARMRA’s effectiveness do give us important insights we’d otherwise lack.
-Also, the studies wouldn't have happened had ARMRA not paid for them, and no other company has funded studies of its products.
+Also, the studies wouldn't have happened had ARMRA not paid for them, and no other notable colostrum brand has funded studies of its products.

 Customer reviews

-ARMRA Immune Revival pricing, payment, and returns
+ARMRA Health Revival pricing and returns

 One-time purchaseSubscription

-Unflavored 120g bulk jar (120 servings)$109.99 ($0.92/serving)$104.49 ($0.87/serving)
+Unflavored bulk jar, regular size (120 servings)$109.99 ($0.92/serving)$104.49 ($0.87/serving)

-Flavored 180g bulk jar (90 servings)$119.99 ($1.33/serving)$113.99 (1.27/serving)
+Flavored bulk jar (90 servings)$119.99 ($1.33/serving)$113.99 (1.27/serving)

 Unflavored Travel Sticks (30 servings)$39.99 ($1.33/serving)$37.99 ($1.26/serving)